Learn about the relationship secondhand smoke and children to know the risks and effects:

 - Be certain that your children’s schools and day-care facilities are smoke-free.

-Acknowledgment to the American Society of Pediatric Otolaryngology for contributions to this content.« Back to Library
+Acknowledgment to the American Society of Pediatric Otolaryngology for contributions to this content on secondhand smoke and children.« Back to Library